Walkthrough guide for Google Threat Intelligence group administrators

 2.2.1.
 Editing all group members session timings

-Web interface => On My group menu option -> SETTINGS tab -> Security controls section, administrators are able to define session maximum lifetime and inactivity time.
+Web interface => On My group menu option -> SETTINGS tab -> Security controls section, group administrators are able to define session maximum lifetime and inactivity time.
 Both of them are represented in seconds although they also show some default options by clicking on the input box.
+When these times are exceeded, users are forced to re-authenticate.

 Back to top